NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     big differences in the triangulated points.
 It is suggested to not modify this value, and adjust instead ``--tri-weight``.

+--camera-position-uncertainty <string (default: "")>
+    A list having on each line the image name and the horizontal and vertical camera position uncertainty (1 sigma, in meters).
+This strongly constrains the movement of cameras to within the given values, potentially at the expense of accuracy.
+See :numref:`ba_cam_constraints` for details.
+    See also ``--camera-position-uncertainty-power``.

+--camera-position-uncertainty-power <double (default: 16.0)>
+    A higher value makes the cost function rise more steeply when ``--camera-position-uncertainty`` is close to being violated.
+This is an advanced option.
+The default should be good enough.

 --camera-position-weight <double (default: 0.0)>
     A soft constraint to keep the camera positions close to the original values.
     It is meant to prevent a wholesale shift of the cameras.
 It can impede the reduction in reprojection errors.
 It adjusts to the ground sample distance and the number of interest points in the images.
 The computed discrepancy is attenuated with ``--camera-position-robust-threshold``.
 See
-    ``--camera-position-uncertainty`` for a hard constraint.
+    :numref:`ba_cam_constraints` for details.

 --camera-position-robust-threshold <double (default: 0.1)>
     The robust threshold to attenuate large discrepancies between initial and